AtharvaChouhan2002/Open-CV-Projects/License Plate Detection/Readme.txt

 6. Make mask and then apply it on original image
 7. Use tesserect to read string from images

-Sample images are proveded for Testing
+Sample images are given for Testing and Video of Working of code is also given